websvcPT/yii2-ldap/README.md

 It includes basic querying/search support and also implements the ActiveRecord pattern that allows you to store active records in Active Directory or OpenLDAP.

+## Disclaimer

+This is a fork of https://github.com/chrmorandi/yii2-ldap

+Only to have some maintainability over the code and have a production release of the composer package

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/chrmorandi/yii2-ldap/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/chrmorandi/yii2-ldap/?branch=master)

 Requirements